Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Performance Evaluation

 \subsection{Settings}

-In this section, we implement a simulation model using real-world vehicle trajectories collected from Didi GAIA open data set\cite{didi}.
-In particular, we have examined three traffic scenarios, including 1): a 3 km $\times$ 3 km area of Qingyang District, Chengdu, China, from 8:00 to 8:05, on 16 Nov.
+In this section, we implement a simulation model by using Python 3.9 and PyTorch 1.11.0 to evaluate the performance of the proposed solution.
+The simulation model \footnote{The code of the simulation model can be found at https://github.com/neardws/Multi-Agent-Deep-Reinforcement-Learning} is based on a Ubuntu 20.04 server with an AMD Ryzen 9 5950X 16-core processor @ 3.4 GHz, two NVIDIA GeForce RTX 3090 graphic processing units, and 64 GB memory.
+In particular, we have examined three traffic scenarios using real-world vehicle trajectories \footnote{The code of vehicle trajectory processing can be found at https://github.com/neardws/Vehicular-Trajectories-Processing-for-Didi-Open-Data} collected from Didi GAIA open data set\cite{didi}, including 1): a 3 km $\times$ 3 km area of Qingyang District, Chengdu, China, from 8:00 to 8:05, on 16 Nov.
 2016; 2): the same area from 23:00 to 23:05, on 16 Nov.
 2016; 3): a 3 km $\times$ 3 km area of Beilin District, Xian, China, from 8:00 to 8:05, on 27 Nov.
 2016.
-Detailed statistics including the total number of vehicle traces, average dwell time (ADT) of vehicles, the variance of dwell time (VDT), the average number of vehicles (ANV) in each second, the variance of the number of vehicles (VNV), the average speed of vehicles (ASV), and the variance of speeds of vehicles (VSV) are summarized in Tbl. \ref{table_traffic_characteristics}.

-Figure \ref{fig_4_heatmap} shows the heat maps of vehicle distribution within the scheduling period $T$ to better exhibit the traffic characteristic under different scenarios.
+Detailed statistics including the total number of vehicle traces, average dwell time (ADT) of vehicles, the variance of dwell time (VDT), the average number of vehicles (ANV) in each second, the variance of the number of vehicles (VNV), the average speed of vehicles (ASV), and the variance of speeds of vehicles (VSV) are summarized in Table \ref{table_traffic_characteristics}.
+Fig. \ref{fig_4_heatmap} shows the heat maps of vehicle distribution within the scheduling period $T$ to better exhibit the traffic characteristic under different scenarios.
 Comparing Figs. \ref{fig_4_heatmap}(a), \ref{fig_4_heatmap}(b), and \ref{fig_4_heatmap}(c), it is noted that the vehicle density in the rush hour on the weekday (i.e., around 8:00 on Nov.
 16, 2016, Wed.) is much higher than that during the night (i.e., around 23:00 on Nov.
 16, 2016) in the same area.
 It is also much higher than that in the rush hour on the weekend (i.e., around 8:00 on Nov.
 27, 2016, Sun.).
 Also, it is observed that the vehicle distribution is totally different in Fig.\ref{fig_4_heatmap}(c), which is extracted from another city.